 Requests for exception to established university academic regulations or procedures are generally heard by: (1) the Committee on Academic Policies and Procedures (CAPP); (2) the dean of the academic unit in which the student is seeking a degree; or (3) the dean or director of the office responsible for administering the policy.
-Requests for credit for courses taken out of sequence are heard by the Dean of Academic Records and Registrar.
-Requests that are not approved by the dean are referred to a CAPP panel for review.
-Students who wish to request an exception should first consult an academic advisor about the appropriate process to follow.
+Requests for credit for courses taken out of sequence are heard by the dean of the academic unit offering the course that was taken out of sequence.
+Students who wish to request an exception should first consult an academic adviser about the appropriate process to follow.